Macavity/siyuan-rag-assistant/README.md

 2. Open the RAG Assistant panel
 3. Ask questions about the document - the AI will use the document content as context
 4. Your conversation history is saved per document, but also deletable.

+## What is Retrieval Augmented Generation (RAG)?

+RAG is an AI technique that improves large language model outputs by retrieving relevant documents from your notes or external sources and including them as context in the prompt.
+This hybrid approach ensures responses are accurate, current, and grounded in your specific data, reducing hallucinations and enhancing reliability.
+It’s especially powerful for multi-document summarization, analysis, and evaluation tasks within your personal knowledge base.

 ### Example Questions